Skip to content

 DiSC

 I spent the first several years of my career as a software developer with an incorrect understanding of my default behavioral tendencies.
 I thought because I was a programmer and loved being a programmer, that must mean I'm introverted - I mean, aren't we all?
-I also (incorrectly) thought that,
+I

 Members Public